rhit-neuro/deca/README.md

 Additionally, look at [Multiplier Tutorial](https://github.com/rhit-neuro/deca/wiki/multiplier).
 It contains an walkthrough for building a custom accelerator.

+Chisel is used for development.
+[Here](https://github.com/rhit-neuro/deca/wiki/Chisel) are some resources for learning how to use Chisel.

 ### Installing and Building your accelerator
 See [Building Rocket Chip with your Accelerator](https://github.com/rhit-neuro/deca/wiki/Building-Rocket-Chip-with-your-Accelerator) to learn how to build either the LUTROM acceletator or your own custom accelerator.